 The impact of transition has been recorded in the opening reserves as at April 1, 2017.
 The corresponding figures presented in these financial statements have been prepared on the basis of the previously published financial statements under the previous GAAP, duly re-stated to Ind AS.
 These Ind AS adjustments have been audited by the statutory auditors.
 The financial statements have been prepared based on the notified Schedule III for Non-Banking Financial Companies issued by the Ministry of Corporate Affairs on October 11, 2018.
 The reconciliation and descriptions of the effect of the transition from IGAAP to Ind AS have been provided in note 4 in the note to accounts in the financial statements.

-GRUH’s major focus has been to provide home loans to individuals and families for purchase, construction and extension.
+GRUH’s major focus has been to provide home loans to individuals and families for purchase, construction and extension of residential units.
 GRUH also provides loans for repair and renovation of houses and home loans to families in the self-employed category where formal income proofs are not easily available.
 The repayment capacity of such families are appraised based on their cash flows.
-Apart from extending home loans, GRUH offers loans for purchase and construction of non-residential properties (NRP) and also offers mortgage loans against existing residential and commercial properties.
+Apart from extending home loans, GRUH offers loans for purchase and construction of nonresidential properties (NRP) and also offers mortgage loans against existing residential and commercial properties.
 GRUH offers developer loans on a selective basis.